Skip to content

 Our goal: to embed clinical rigor into an everyday texting experience, making caregiver wellbeing measurable, visible, and improvable.

 Bottom line: Validated assessments matter.
-GiveCare integrates them seamlessly, giving caregivers the evidence-based support they deserve—right at their fingertips.
+GiveCare integrates them into daily texts — evidence-based support without the friction.